-Most of us would expect that no matter where you go, the cost of health insurance would stay relatively the same.
-Unfortunately, that’s not the case at all.
+Most of us hope that the cost of health insurance will be relatively the same wherever you go.
+Unfortunately, it is not a problem at all.

 Your residence can be a burden to you.

 To get an idea of how extensively this problem has occurred, see: In 2009, residents of the District of Columbia sent twice the cost of health care at a cost of $ 10,349 per capita in Utah.
 5,031 people per person.